 Unnervingly, the number of pedophiles substantially exceeds the number of hebephiles.
 Nota bene: Not all pedophiles actually molest children, and not all child molesters are pedophiles.

 Why go into all of this?
-We need to know the current state of research in order to argue against the right-wing conspiracy-mongers who believe that there is a pedophile cabal runs Hollywood -- and the political world.
+We need to know the current state of research in order to argue against the right-wing conspiracy-mongers who believe that a pedophile cabal runs Hollywood and the political world.
 There is no evidence of this cabal.
-But obviously, there must be pedophiles in the film industry -- and in Washington, because the science says three percent of the male population has pedophile tendencies.
+But obviously, there must be pedophiles in both the film industry and in Washington, because the science says three percent of the male population has pedophile tendencies.

 That percentage must hold true in all groups more or less equally.
 Right?

 Researchers have also uncovered another fact about pedophilia -- a key finding which the Q believers and Alex Jones fans probably would prefer not to discuss.

 Testing individuals from a variety of referral sources inside and outside the criminal justice system as well as controls, these studies found associations between pedophilia and lower IQs, poorer scores on memory tests, greater rates of non-right-handedness, greater rates of school grade failure over and above the IQ differences, lesser physical height, greater probability of having suffered childhood head injuries resulting in unconsciousness, and several differences in MRI-detected brain structures.

 Now, there's no way to determine if people in Hollywood have a greater-than-normal incidence of childhood head injury and left-handedness, although I doubt that such is the case.
 But IQ is something we can address.